OpenSILEX/opensilex-r/README.md

 # opensilexR

-A set of basic functions to ease data access to an opensilex instance.
+A set of basic functions to facilitate access to the data of an opensilex instance.
 This package is purposely "low level", and its source code can easily be adapted and reused for custom or more specific need to call the opensilex API.

 # Installation